 Our Board of Directors has an Audit Committee, Compensation Committee, and Nominating/Corporate Governance Committee.
 The charters of each of these Board committees are available in the "Corporate Governance" section, under "Key Documents" on our website (www.bbinsurance.com) and are also available in print to any shareholder who requests a copy from the Secretary at 3101 West Martin Luther King, Jr. Boulevard, Suite 400, Tampa, Florida 33607.
-The current members of the Audit Committee are Theodore J. Hoepner (Chair), Hugh M. Brown, Bradley Currey, Jr. and Toni Jennings, each of whom is independent as defined within the NYSE listing standards.
-The duties of the Audit Committee are to recommend to the Board of Directors the selection of independent certified public accountants, to meet with our independent certified public accountants to review and discuss the scope and results of the annual audit, and to consider various accounting and auditing matters related to the Company, including our system of internal controls and financial management practices.
-The Audit Committee held four regular meetings and one special telephonic meeting during 2010, and includes at least one audit committee financial expert, Bradley Currey, Jr., among its members.
+The current members of the Audit Committee are Theodore J. Hoepner (Chair), Hugh M. Brown, Bradley Currey, Jr. and Toni Jennings, each of whom is independent as defined in the NYSE listing standards.
+The duties of the Audit Committee are to recommend to the Board of Directors the selection of independent registered public accountants, to meet with our independent registered public accountants to review and discuss the scope and results of the annual audit, and to consider various accounting and auditing matters related to the Company, including our system of internal controls and financial management practices.
+The Audit Committee held four regular meetings and two special telephonic meetings during 2011, and includes at least one audit committee financial expert, Bradley Currey, Jr., among its members.

 The Compensation Committee currently consists of Samuel P. Bell (Chair), Theodore J. Hoepner, Toni Jennings and Chilton D. Varner, each of whom is independent as defined in the NYSE listing standards.
 The Compensation Committee sets the base salary levels and bonuses for our Chief Executive Officer, and determines the salary levels and bonuses for our other executive officers, including the Named Executive Officers.
 See "Executive Compensation - Board Compensation Committee Report on Executive Compensation" and "Compensation Discussion and Analysis."
-The Compensation Committee also reviews and makes recommendations with respect to our existing and proposed compensation plans, and is responsible for administering our 1990 Employee Stock Purchase Plan, our PSP, our 2000 Incentive Stock Plan ("ISO Plan"), which expired December 31, 2008, and our SIP.
+The Compensation Committee also reviews and makes recommendations with respect to our existing and proposed compensation plans, and is responsible for administering our 1990 Employee Stock Purchase Plan, our Performance Stock Plan, which was suspended in April 2010, our 2000 Incentive Stock Option Plan ("ISO Plan"), which expired December 31, 2008, and our 2010 Stock Incentive Plan ("SIP").
 The Compensation Committee is authorized by its charter to form and delegate authority to subcommittees when appropriate.
-The Compensation Committee held four regular meetings and two special telephonic meetings in 2010.
+The Compensation Committee held four regular meetings and three special telephonic meetings in 2011.

 The Nominating/Corporate Governance Committee currently consists of Chilton D. Varner (Chair), Hugh M. Brown, Bradley Currey, Jr. and Wendell S. Reilly, each of whom is independent as defined in the NYSE listing standards.
 This Committee's duties include responsibilities associated with corporate governance, as well as the nomination of persons to stand for election to the Board at our Annual Shareholders' Meeting and recommendation of nominees to the Board of Directors to fill vacancies on, or as additions to, the Board.
-The Nominating/Corporate Governance Committee held four regular meetings and one special telephonic meeting in 2010.
+The Nominating/Corporate Governance Committee held four regular meetings and no special meetings in 2011.